Speech

 get everything ready for yourself in the field,

-and after that build your house.
 (Used to show the importance of thinking before speaking).

 25:11-12